Contemporary rhythmic musician

 MASTER

-On the Contemporary Rhythmic Musician program in Esbjerg, you will encounter a unique study environment characterized by presence and room to enter and develop new musical communities.
-You will be a central part of an creative environment characterized by equality - between people, genres and musical preferences.
+On the Master's programme in Rhythmic Music in Esbjerg, you will encounter a unique study environment characterised by a sense of community and space to engage in and develop new musical communities.
+You will be a central part of a study programme characterised by equality – between people, genres and musical preferences – and you will further develop your personal musical expression so that you can perform as a musician at the highest level.

 Facts